-- axle are simple machines. - There are three types of levers based on the positions of effort, load and fulcrum. - Machines should be maintained properly to keep them in good working condition.
+- There are three types of levers based on the positions of effort, load and fulcrum. - Machines should be maintained properly to keep them in good working condition.

 To carry out a task efficiently, sometimes we have to use a trick.
 The trick can be effected with a machine.
 Try to make a useful machine from old, unused, junk material.